-B. Telephone, Fax and Email
+B. Telephone and Email

-- 1. For docketing and scheduling matters, call Andrew Jackson at the number above. - 2.
-Please do not call chambers unless otherwise directed by these rules. - 3.
-Please do not send emails, except pursuant to a specific exception specified in these rules (e.g., Part II, Section C).
+- 1. For docketing and scheduling matters, call Mr. Jackson at the number above. - 2.
+Do not send emails, except pursuant to a specific exception specified in these rules (e.g., Part II, Section C), or in response to a purely scheduling-related email from Chambers.